Wacky-Mole/RareMagicPortal/MagicPortalFluid/README.md

 ## Change Log:

+        Version 2.1.0
+            Added PortalDrink - Configurable Time that allows a player to Teleport anything.
+            Added PortalColor Changing feature, can be used exclusively or with Crystals and Keys Added AdditionalProhibitItems, If you restrict additional items on specific portals Added TeleportAnything for individual Portals- White Portals allows anything thorugh Defaults changed on EnablePortalJuice and PortalJuiceValue
+            Bug fixes for TargetPortal mod
+            Fixed WackysDatabase comptability with Portals- Keep EnablePortalJuice = false if you want to change Default Portal reqs to something unqiue.
+Add PortalJuice with Wackysdb instead.
         Version 2.0.0
             Rewrite of mod: Added Crystals and Keys.
 YML configuration on entering portals.
 4 Different types of crystals and keys.
             Crystals are Consumable.
 Keys are not.
 TargetPortal, AnyPortal, TeleportAnything compatibility.
 YML file for each world.
 ServerSynced admin control